Fresh drinking water from Lake Michigan.

 Drinking water is delivered through 440 miles of the distribution system (pipes) within the City limits!

-A waterfall or large flows of water cascading down over a barrier, likely in an industrial or water treatment setting.
+Large flows of water cascading down in water treatment setting.

 We pump, treat and distribute an average of 22 million gallons of water daily.